intropercib/8085-mP/README.md

 - macOS: Similar to Linux, ensure the required dependencies are installed.

 ### Contributing
+- Linux: Ensure you have the necessary dependencies by running the command mentioned under [Prerequisites.](#prerequisites)
+- macOS: Similar to Linux, ensure the required dependencies are installed.

+## Currently Working On:
+1. Flag modification `main`
+1. Branching Group `main`
+2. AI integration
+2. Stack Group

+## Contributing
 Feel free to contribute to the project by opening issues or submitting pull requests.
 Your feedback and contributions are highly appreciated.
 Happy coding!